Acktarius/extension4Concealers/README.md

 and within the folder where the 2 files are located :
 `gpg --verify extension4Concealers_v0.0.1.deb.sig`

+- :warning: in terminal : `sudo apt-get -y install gnome-shell-extension-prefs`
+and then
-right click on the deb file select "Open with other Application" and select "Software Installer"
+- right click on the deb file select
+"Open with other Application"
+select "Software Installer"
 or within the terminal:
 `sudo dpkg -i extension4Concealers_v0.0.1.deb`
  you 'll still have to toggle the Argos switch in Extensions :